 If you missed The Copper Street Brass Quintet last week then you missed a lot...they blew the roof off the place!

-These five brilliant young musicians may have dozens of recitals, a few hundred jazz gigs and countless concerts between them, but they’ve also got style, substance, and a flair for innovation.
-Born in Albuquerque, New Mexico in 2007, The Copper Street Brass Quintet set up shop in Minneapolis, Minnesota in 2008 where, through their inventive concerts, engaging classroom programs, and a host of original arrangements, they’ve transcended the brass quintet box and evolved into something fresh.
+Born in Albuquerque, New Mexico in 2007, The Copper Street Brass Quintet (CSBQ) set up shop as a full-time, 501(c)3 non-profit in the Twin Cities in 2008 where, through their inventive concerts, engaging classroom programs, and full library of original and unique arrangements, they’ve transcended the traditional brass quintet, evolving it into something fresh.

-The CSBQ’s new tour program, “The Evolution of the Brass Quintet”, has been a hit in communities across the country.
-This exciting show features music from Mozart to Dave Brubeck to Adele, and has wowed audiences with its innovative blend of musical styles and dazzling fusion of electronic effects with breathtaking brass.
+The CSBQ’s tour program, “The Evolution of the Brass Quintet”, has been a hit in communities across the country and features music spanning from Mozart to Dave Brubeck to Sting to Adele.
+The quintet wows their audiences with their innovative blend of musical styles and dazzling fusion of breathtaking brass with keyboard, guitar, drums, percussion, and unique electronic brass instruments.
 They pride themselves on shattering the divide between listener and performer with their lively banter and audience interaction, bringing people to their feet from Montana to Massachusetts.

 For more information and individual artist bios, visit our Artist Page.

 The CSBQ is Artist in Residence at Hennepin Avenue United Methodist Church in downtown Minneapolis.

 Our Bio, photo, and other press materials are available for download on our Press Kit Page.